Celio Secondo Curione: The last years

 Curio now became more active as editor and as author of historical writings.
 Hervagius and Brand published his edition of Seneca's works in 1557.
 He communicated materials concerning the martyrs Galeazzo Trezio, Pomponio Algerio and Fra Goffredo Varaglia to the historian Heinrich Pantaleon.
 He is particularly remembered for his editions of the works of the humanist poet Olympia Fulvia Morata, and his correspondence with her.
 As an historian he is still appreciated for his History of the Siege of Malta (1565).
 His editions and commentaries on classical works range from his Thesaurus Linguae Latinae to the Aristotelis Stagiritae Tripartitae Philosophiae Opera Omnia, from the Commentarii a Cicerone, Tacito, Plauto, Sallustio ed Emilio Probo, to the Quattro Libri dei Logices Elementorum of Aristotle.
-Particularly notable from his last years was his Latin translation of the History of Francesco Guicciardini, dedicated to Charles IX of France and printed by Pietro Perna in 1566, which placed a essential work of Italian historiography at the disposal of students throughout Europe.
+Particularly notable from his last years was his Latin translation of the History of Francesco Guicciardini, dedicated to Charles IX of France and printed by Pietro Perna in 1566, which placed an essential work of Italian historiography at the disposal of students throughout Europe.

 Three of Curio's daughters died of the plague in 1564, including Angela, who had helped him in his philological researches.
 His son Orazio, physician and philosopher (died 1564), and Agostino (died 1567) were, like their father, active in publishing, and died before their time.
-The humanist Agostino was the editor of Pietro Bembo (author of the Sarracenicae Historiae and the De Ratione Conseguendi Styli, seu De Imitatione), and was professor from 1564 in the University of Basel.
+The humanist Agostino was the editor of Pietro Bembo, author of the Sarracenicae Historiae and the De Ratione Conseguendi Styli, seu De Imitatione, and was professor from 1564 in the University of Basel.
 Only Leone survived his father (1601): he left a manuscript Memoir of his father.
 A final twist was the death of his friend Giovanni Oporino in 1568, for whom he wrote his Mortis Ioannis Oporini Praesagia, published with the Oratio for Oporino by Andrea Jociscus: it was like a presage of his own death, which occurred at Basel on 24 November 1569.
 He was buried near his sons in Basel Cathedral, where his wife Margherita (who long survived him) was buried in 1587.
 His Panegyric was delivered at Basel in 1570 by Johann Nikolaus Stupanus, who succeeded him in the Chair of Rhetoric.

 The woodcut portrait of Curio is an illustration from Nikolaus Reusner's 1587 collection of images of men of letters.
 An example is held in the British Museum collections.